 This is similar to what actors do – they are not confined to ‘playing themselves’ – and neither are writers.
 But, as Novakovich says, there are other methods for creating your characters besides the autobiographical approach.

-Forum assignment activity 4: Trying a new approach to the character sketch
+Activity 5.2: Trying a new approach to the character sketch

 Choose one of the methods below, one which is least familiar to you, one you have never tried before: